kst77/python_bitcoin_easy/README.md

 Params
 1. reciever     - dict of previous outputs in format {'output':'output_index'}
-2. message      - sender address
+2. message      - any message

  Example: